walterdejong/sudoku-valid-arm64/README.md

 are also stored in a horizontal layout.
 Checking the puzzle can now be done by one and the same subroutine, that simply checks "data lines" of 9 bytes.

+In the 3rd program the Linux-specific code was moved to `linux.s`, which may aid in porting to other platforms.

 ## Copyright and License
 Copyright (c) 2025 Walter de Jong <walter@heiho.net>